-This article breaks down what multi-touch attribution is, how it compares to more straightforward methods like single-touch attribution, and explores its benefits and challenges.
+This article breaks down what multi-touch attribution means, how it compares to simpler models, and how it can help you make smarter marketing decisions.

 Key Takeaways